 For past points, make sure that they are properly cut off from further access.
 For example, if you severed ties with a third-party IT firm.

-For current points, make to document them and that your IT department is well aware of all of them.
+For current points, make to document them so that your IT department is well aware of all of them.
 It's also important that your other employees are aware of where your remote access points are so that they can be on the lookout for anyone pretending to be someone they are not (i.e., a scammer pretending to be a third-party partner who needs access to your system).

 At all times, you should closely monitor these access points — as well as putting up the proper safeguards to protect them (just as you would for your internal access points).